prixroxx/BikeSharing/README.md

 1 .General Information:

-# Exploratory Data Analysis (EDA) Steps:
+#### Exploratory Data Analysis (EDA) Steps:

-##Loading the Dataset: We started by loading the dataset into our environment using Python libraries like pandas.
+##### Loading the Dataset: We started by loading the dataset into our environment using Python libraries like pandas.

-##Understanding the Data: After loading the dataset, we examined its structure, checked for any missing values, and gained a basic understanding of the variables.
+##### Understanding the Data: After loading the dataset, we examined its structure, checked for any missing values, and gained a basic understanding of the variables.

-##Data Cleaning: We performed necessary data cleaning tasks such as handling missing values, correcting data types, and removing duplicates if any.
+##### Data Cleaning: We performed necessary data cleaning tasks such as handling missing values, correcting data types, and removing duplicates if any.

-##Uni-Variant Analysis: In this step, we analyzed each variable individually to understand its distribution and characteristics.
-We used histograms, box plots, and other visualizations to explore the data.

-##Bi-Variant Analysis: Next, we looked at the relationships between pairs of variables to identify any patterns or correlations.
-Scatter plots, correlation matrices, and heatmaps were some of the tools we used for this analysis.

-##Multi-Variant Analysis: Finally, we examined the interactions between multiple variables simultaneously.
-We used techniques like pair plots and grouped analysis to gain deeper insights into the relationships within the data.

 These steps helped us uncover important insights about the dataset and laid the foundation for further analysis and modeling.

-# Model Building Steps:
+#### Model Building Steps:

-##Build a multiple linear regression model
+- Build a multiple linear regression model

-##Initialize the linear regression model
+- Initialize the linear regression model

-##Train the model on the training set
+- Train the model on the training set

-##Train the model on the training set
+- Train the model on the training set

-# Model Evaluation
+#### Model Evaluation

-##Make predictions on the test set
+- Make predictions on the test set

-##Evaluate the model's performance
+- Evaluate the model's performance

-##Calculate root mean squared error (RMSE)
+- Calculate root mean squared error (RMSE)

-##Calculate R-squared score
+#### Calculate R-squared score

 2. Tools Used: